 Butterfly has again been a very reputed brand manufacturing table tennis equipment for over 60 years.
 The Butterfly Balsa X5-FL carbo is one of the finest paddles made by butterfly in recent times and their first attempt at a balsa composite blade.
 It is one of the lightest paddles with a large sweet spot.

-The blade comes with an extreme light weight owing to the balsa centre core.
+This best ping pong blade comes with an extreme light weight owing to the balsa centre core.
 The blade is made of five layers which consists of three layers of Balsa wood ply and two carbon layers which enhance the speed and power of the blade.
 The blade is designed for a close to table play style and has an exclusive soft feel that will aid in the blocking technique.
 But at the same time it has sufficient power to meditate a topspin drive from a mid to far distance.
 The durability of the blade has been an issue and is considered to be a matter of concern in case of this paddle.

 Though not one of the fastest blades available in the market the Balsa X5-FL carbo can generate a decent speed when coupled with soft to medium butterfly rubbers.
 The Butterfly fast rubbers like Bryce Speed Fx or Tenergy 80 are known for their unmatched quality and speed and complement the blade well.